attack-monkey/hypereduce/README.md

 ```

-The corresponding action-function gets triggered when action.type is the same as the function name.
+The corresponding action-function gets triggered when action.type is the same as the action-function's name.

-The state of the given node + the action is passed into the action-function.
+**Once the match has been made - the state change is complete**

+## $ Wildcards

 Need to respond to all actions at a given node? - use $